Lean Six Sigma Training

 - Improve business top line by adding greater customer value through better quality, delivery and competitive pricing as well as improve business bottom line through cost reduction in process waste and variation

 Vative has a unique offering to certify our Lean Six Sigma participants.
 The Lean Six Sigma Green and Black Belt programs offered by Vative offers a choice of Lean Six Sigma certification that is both a National Accredited Qualification and an International Certification.
-We are yet to discover any provider that offers this dual certification option.
+We are yet to discover any other provider that offers this dual certification option.

 This unique offering is made possible as Vative Academy is a Registered Training Organisation (TOID 70227) accredited through the Australian Skills Quality Authority (ASQA) to deliver Nationally Accredited Qualifications Australia wide.
-Together with our partner LSSSP, Vative also offers the Internationally Certification, which then provides are participants with a national and international certification.
+Together with our partner LSSSP, Vative also offers the Internationally Certification, which then provides our participants with a national and international certification.

 “It’s an absolute must for any manufacturing business in Australia to become more efficient, otherwise we will just lose more jobs to overseas companies.
 I firmly believe Lean is the only way of competing… It’s very simple, the tools are provided and it’s explained in a way staff can understand.
 Vative are very easy to work with.”